Fix External API 429 Rate Limit Errors

 }

-Mental model: third-party rate limits are usually scoped to (account, endpoint, time window).
-The fix isn’t “go slower” — it’s request pattern reform.
+Mental model: third-party rate limits are scoped to some combination of (account, endpoint, time window), and many providers also enforce a separate concurrency cap (how many requests are in flight at once).
+The fix isn’t “go slower” globally — it’s reforming the request pattern so you stop sending avoidable and bursty calls.

 Common causes